2026/27 AMCAS Application Guide (With Screenshots)

 • Don’t rely on ChatGPT to write for you.

-Things NOT to include in your personal statement:
+Below are things you should not include in your personal statement:

 • Your MCAT & GPA — they are included in another section of your application